Gambling in the Philippines: Online gambling

 Online gambling, specifically licensed Philippine Offshore Gaming Operators (POGOs) that cater to registered players outside the Philippines, have rapidly grown in number.
 According to the Manila Standard, the online gambling industry in 2017 was the second biggest demand driver for office space in the Philippines.
 In just the first six months of 2017, online gambling has taken up 83,960 square meters of office space, most of which are centered in areas like Alabang and Bonifacio Global City.
 It is estimated that online gambling will take up 400,000 to 500,000 square meters office space in 2017.

 In late 2016, PAGCOR issued 35 offshore gaming licenses and made over PHP1 billion in licensing and processing fees.
 Application and processing fees amount to $50,000 for online casinos and $40,000 for sports betting, plus another $200,000 and $150,000 respectively upon the approval of each license.
 Popular online gaming sites include Betway Casino and Winner Casino.

+In July 2024, it was announced that all Philippine Offshore Gaming Operators (POGOs) would cease operations by the end of the year.
+This decision followed increased scrutiny over alleged links to illegal activities, including fraud and trafficking.
+PAGCOR confirmed the closures, marking the end of POGO operations in the country.

 Societal impact and effects

 Cultural impact

 Gambling has contributed to the Philippines' culture and identity ever since its introduction and rise in popularity in the country.
 Similar to other East and Southeast Asian countries, the Philippines has developed a reputation of a gambling society.
 This culture of gambling permeates various sectors of the Philippine society, most primarily the rural males.
 According to the social anthropologist, Per Binde, “Gambling is a social, cultural and economic phenomenon, a remarkably flexible way of redistributing wealth, which is embedded in the socio‐cultural systems of societies.”

 For the Philippine nation, which is predominantly subscribed to the Catholic religion, the issue of gambling also has moral impacts.
-In January 2005, the Catholic Bishops’ Conference of the Philippines released a statement on their stand and collective policy for gambling.
+In January 2005, the Catholic Bishops' Conference of the Philippines (CBCP) released a statement on their stand and collective policy for gambling.
+In July 2025, the CBCP likened online gambling to a plague epidemic; its president, Cardinal Pablo Virgilio David, criticized the government for fueling online gambling addiction, describing the Internet as a "digital highway" where people fall to new forms of exploitation.

 Game of chances have served various purposes in the local life of Filipinos, including peer relations and as recreational activities.
 Although it was seen before as a platform for deviance and criminality, gambling has also evolved into a social activity since its legalization.